-forty five degrees is a collaborative studio of architects and designers.
-In our practice, space-making is about resources, not only material or financial but the intangible resources of human and non-human knowledge.
+forty five degrees is a studio of architects and designers.
+In our practice, space-making is about resources, not only material or financial but the intangible resources of human and more-than-human knowledge.

-In forty five degrees our work aims at investigating the built environment through research, design, and artistic experimentation, across multiple scales, analysing its physical, social, and economic entanglements.
-We are interested in gathering protocols and collective approaches, exploring alternative living and city-making models and new paradigms of urban development by engaging with communities and local agents.
-We strive to create inclusive and accessible spaces through careful use of scale, material, and design language and are committed to rethinking education through academia and practice, placing design at the intersection of arts and sciences.
+At forty five degrees, our work investigates the built environment through research, design, and artistic experimentation across multiple scales, analyzing its physical, social, and economic entanglements.
+We are interested in gathering protocols and collective approaches, exploring alternative living and city-making models, and developing new paradigms of spatial development.
+We strive to create inclusive and accessible spaces through a careful use of scale, material, and design language.
+Thus, we are committed to rethinking education through both academia and practice, placing design at the intersection of arts and sciences.

 team